s3mPr1linux/KALI_DOCKER/README.md

     > mkdir -p <local host path>/kali-data
     > docker run -it --name kali -v <local host path>/kali-data:<path on container> kalirolling

-NOTE: The default path is /root
+NOTE: The default path is based on whatever is set in the Dockerfile - WORKDIR /root

+## Both
+    >

-# GNU General Public License
+# License
-Except as otherwise specified:

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.
+KaliDocker is currently under development by @sealmindset and it's released under the GPL 3 license.